Optimising cost vs accuracy of decentralised analytics in fog computing environments: Proof of Theorem

-Since in our problem $\gamma \in [1,m_0]$, the only solution of interest is $\gamma_1$.
-Therefore, we conclude the first part of the proof stating that there exists one and only one solution in the domain of our problem.
-Let us now prove that $\gamma_1$ is a minimum for $C(\gamma)$.
+We conclude the first part of the proof stating that there exists one and only one solution in the domain of our problem.
+The proof that $\gamma_1$ is a minimum for $C(\gamma)$ follows directly from the proof Theorem \ref{th:convex} presented in Appendix \ref{app:profthlin}.